burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 2. Stack Traces

 The [std::exception](https://en.cppreference.com/w/cpp/error/exception) is an exception that by design tells you what went wrong (through the aptly named [what()](https://en.cppreference.com/w/cpp/error/exception/what) function).

 However, what a [std::exception](https://en.cppreference.com/w/cpp/error/exception) cannot tell you, is where things went wrong.

-There is no standard way for you to find out where in the code the exception was thrown.
+Before C++23, there was no standard way for you to find out where in the code the exception was thrown.
 This limitation is not presented in Java or C#, but for C++ it is the case.
-In this language, the exceptions carry in addition a stack trace.
-It is something their runtimes are collected during function invocations.
+In these languages (Java and C#), the exceptions carry the addition of a stack trace.
+The stack trace in these languages is something in which their runtimes are collected during function invocations.

 From C++23, you have access to this feature by leveraging the [std::stacktrace](https://en.cppreference.com/w/cpp/header/stacktrace) object in your exception object.

-Example:
+Canonical Example:

 ```cpp
 #include <exception>